We now have a video of the entire Commissioning Ceremony.

 The Commissioning Ceremony, on 11 October 2014 at 10 am, will be at Pier 30-32 in San Francisco.
+Admission is by ticket only.
+The invitation request system was closed in mid-July due to huge demand.
 This Pier lies on the Embarcadero just south of the Oakland – San Francisco Bay Bridge, and is readily accessible just a short walk from the Embarcadero & Brannan Street light rail / bus stop.

-Parking: will be some distance away at Pier 80, but 30 free shuttle buses will be running between the parking lot and the event venue on Pier 30-32.
-Shuttle hours: 07.30 – 13.30 (7.30 am to 1.30 pm on civilian clocks).
+Parking: will be some distance away at Pier 80.
+You must have been registered as an attendee, or have your ceremony ticket in hand in order to park there.
+We will have security people stationed on the Pier, as will SFPD.
+30 free shuttle buses will be running between the parking lot and the event venue on Pier 30-32.
+Shuttle hours: 07.30 – 15.30 (7.30 am to 3.30 pm on civilian clocks).
 Present estimate is that the shuttle ride to Pier 30-32 will take about 20 – 30 minutes.

 Pier Security – All guests will pass through a security checkpoint upon entering the pier.
 Security precautions mandate that all invited guests are required to have a federal or state issued photo identification card (example: military identification, driver’s license, passport, etc.) for port access.
 Children under 16 are exempt with an adult escort.
 Please have your photo ID and tickets available upon arrival.
 The security checkpoint will include metal detectors, bag inspections and military working dogs.
 Guests are asked not to bring large bags, large strollers, backpacks or coolers.
 However, small diaper bags, umbrella strollers and purses will be allowed.
 All bags, purses, wallets, backpacks, coats, etc. are subject to search for weapons, explosives, and contraband.
 No weapons including knives or sharp pointed objects are allowed at any commissioning event.
 We appreciate your cooperation and understanding regarding these procedures required by the U.S. Navy for your safety, the safety of the crew, and the protection of the newest commissioned warship afloat.
 In order for the security process to flow smoothly and for you and your guests to be seated in time for the ceremony, please ensure that you arrive at USS AMERICA (LHA 6) commissioning site no later than 9:00.